 Guidelines for remuneration

-Guidelines for remuneration to the CEO and other senior executives
+Guidelines for remuneration to senior executives

 These guidelines shall apply to those persons who, during the period the guidelines are in effect, belong to the executive management, hereinafter referred to as “senior executives”.

 BioInvent shall offer compensation and terms of employment deemed necessary to recruit and retain qualified executives who are capable of achieving established goals.
 The overarching principle is to offer market-based salaries and other remuneration to senior executives at BioInvent.

 In addition to fixed cash base salary, remuneration may be paid in the form of variable cash salary, pension benefits and other benefits.
 Additionally, the general meeting may resolve on share-related incentive programmes.
 Incentive programmes resolved by the general meeting are excluded from these guidelines, subject to what is stated below regarding the content of the Board of Directors’ proposal.

 The fixed cash base salary shall be based on the individual senior executives area of responsibility, authority, competence, experience and performance.

 The variable cash salary shall reward clearly target related accomplishments in an simple and transparent way.
 The senior executives’ variable remuneration shall depend on the extent to which previously established targets are met within the frame of the Company’s operation, mainly technical and commercial milestones within proprietary drug projects.
 By rewarding clear and measurable progress in the Company’s own drug projects as well as commercial progress, the criteria contribute to support and motivate employees to achieve the BioInvent’s established business strategy and long-term value creation.
 The senior executives’ annual variable cash remuneration may amount to not more than 40 per cent of the fixed salary.
 The variable cash remuneration shall qualify for pension benefits.
 The Board of Directors shall have the possibility to, in accordance with general legal principles, reclaim variable cash salary.